 Many manufacturers do not want to allow their customers to be able to repair their own devices or make it from a local specialist store.
 On the contrary, they prefer to do so themselves (or through authorized dealers), which often comes at a cost that is much higher than what you would pay at a local repair shop, and of course much more than it would cost you to do it yourself.

-Apple, for example, has made even bigger strides by even making its own screws (not the common safety screws, but its own "Pentalobe" screws) to prevent users from opening their devices easily with a regular screwdriver.
+Let's say Apple has taken much bigger steps by even manufacturing its own screws (not the common screws security, but its own “Pentalobe” screws) to prevent users from easily opening their devices with a regular screwdriver.

 Of course most manufacturers would prefer to buy a new phone or a computer in the event of a breakdown, which we often see, with very high charges for each repair, or with the well-known "impossible" repair phenomenon.

 Of course you can always repair your device.
-There are sites where you can buy spare parts from the same suppliers used by the manufacturers (even if they are not technically "genuine spare parts"), but there are also online instructions that provide repair information. needed to empty it safely.
+There are websites where you can buy parts from the same suppliers that the manufacturers use (even if they are not technically "genuine parts"), and also instructions on Internet which offer repair information, Along with the above, the special tools needed to do it safely are also released.

 But if you do, you will lose the guarantee ...